 Activities planned until 2019 aim to support Comoros to further strengthen government capacity with a view to promoting regional and global pro poor trade policies, and to support Comoros' accession to the WTO.

 - Supported activities for the accession process of Comoros to the WTO, including training of parliamentarians and working sessions for the review of technical notes.

 - Trade integrated into the sectoral policy document on industries, as well as the agriculture policy document.

 - Provided training to the association of women fish sellers covering drying and smoking techniques.

-In partnership with UNDP and ITC, Comoros has been implementing an EIF project to improve the competitiveness of its aforementioned three traditional export sectors.
-The project looks at strengthening the institutional and technical capacities of producers and exporters to play a more active role in the commercialization of their products on international markets and to take better advantage of international trade benefits.
+EIF is working to improve the competitiveness of three export sectors (vanilla, ylang-ylang and clove) through strengthening institutional and technical capacities of producers and exporters to play a more active role in the commercialization of their products on international markets.